BBVA/mirrorgate/mirrorgate-docs/src/feedback/collect.md

 </html>
 ```

-Note: in order to display the feedback in MirrorGate, the "Mirrorgate/" prefix must be included before the application name in the "Application Markets" section of dashboard configuration.
+> In order to display the feedback in MirrorGate, the "Mirrorgate/" prefix must be included before the application name in the "Application Markets" section of dashboard configuration.
 Example (for the same 'foobar' application): "Mirrorgate/foobar".